- 1. Cervical Height – How High Does Your Cervix Sit?

 - “Recommended for women age 30 and over and/or for women who have delivered vaginally or by cesarean section.”

-These are only guidelines if you have no idea which size will work for you and if you’re set on a specific cup shape or brand.
-However, don’t use them as a set rule that you have to follow.
+These are only guidelines if you have no idea which size will work for you but have already chosen a cup brand or cup shape.

 You’re looking for a cup that will work with YOUR body and meet YOUR needs.
 This means that, if you have a heavy flow, you might just want that large-sized cup for the larger capacity even if you’re under the age of 30.
 Also, if you’re over the age of 30 but have a very light flow, you might want a shorter, small-sized cup.